angelmontilla/firstroshambo/README.md

 * User send round to server -> getting a result
 * Result is stored locally -> A table stores results
 * When user press "Restart game" -> Internal table remove results
-* It is not necessary a backend design pattern.
+* It is not necessary a backend finite state machine or strategy design pattern.
 Because it's so simple.

 ---